 What is most notable, however, is that our very characteristic fear of death exists even in early childhood.
 We don’t learn to fear peril, but rather its source.
 When we touch a hot pan as a child, we learn not to do it again, averse to the danger and pain it causes.
 Similarly, other danger-related fears exist from the very beginning.

 Perhaps the appealing quality of childhood, which Stephen King was referring to – and which we all share – lies buried in its very definition.
-James and Prout (1997) came up with a model for the reconstruction of childhood, in which they highlighted the importance of understanding it as a social construction and “a variable of social analysis”.
+A model for the reconstruction of childhood was created, which highlighted the importance of understanding it as a social construction and “a variable of social analysis”.
 What it all comes down to is innocence, whether it’s defined as emotional, physical or sexual, as Mary Jane Kehily states in her work on the themes and issues of childhood.